 After all, a completed gift would mean either paying gift tax or eating into one's lifetime exemption.
-That is \$5.43 million per person, or \$10.86 million per married couple.
-But that should be saved for later and is finite.
+Currently, that is \$5.43 million per person, or \$10.86 million per married couple.
+But that should be saved for later, and it is finite.

-It is not enough if you have used your lifetime exemption or if you are selling your \$20 million business.
-The emerging answer - at least for the adventurous - is a Nevada or Delaware incomplete gift non-grantor trust.
-Both NING and DING trusts owe something to the marketing efforts of each state.
+It is also not enough if you have already used your lifetime exemption or if you are selling your \$20 million business.
+The emerging answer-at least for the adventurous-is a Nevada or Delaware Incomplete Gift Non-Grantor Trust.
+Both NING and DING trusts owe something to the marketing efforts of their respective states.

-To avoid a completed gift, advisers generally say that you should give the grantor a testamentary non-general power of appointment.
-To avoid grantor trust status, advisers often say you should create a distribution committee that must approve any distribution to the grantor.
+To avoid a completed gift, advisors generally say that you should give the grantor a testamentary nongeneral power of appointment.
+To avoid grantor trust status, advisors often say you should create a distribution committee that must approve any distribution to the grantor.
 In short, the grantor cannot just get the property back willy-nilly.

 Indeed, one makes sure that the committee members are adverse parties.
-Under section 672(a) of the tax code, that makes the trust not a grantor trust.
-There was a period of uncertainty over those issues from about 2007 to 2013.
+Under Code Sec.
+672(a), that makes the trust not a grantor trust.
+There was a period of uncertainty over these issues from about 2007 to 2013.

-But then the IRS seemed to resolve the federal tax side of this in 2013.
-In LTR 201310002, and in sister rulings numbered 201310003, 201310004, 201310005, and 201310006, the IRS approved the notion that a NING trust was a non-grantor trust for income tax purposes.
-And yet the transfers to the trust were incomplete for gift tax purposes.
+But then in 2013, the IRS seemed to resolve the federal tax side of this.
+In LTR 201310002, and in sister rulings numbered LTRs 201310003, 201310004, 201310005 and 201310006, the IRS approved the notion that a NING trust was a nongrantor trust for income tax purposes.
+And yet, the transfers to the trust were incomplete for gift tax purposes.

 It is also significant that these rulings concluded that the distribution committee members did not have general powers of appointment.
 Finally, note that the increased applicable exclusion amounts currently in effect might make these trusts popular for taxpayers with more modest wealth.
-In the past, taxpayers using these trusts wanted the transfers to be incomplete gifts in order to avoid payment of gift tax or use of the applicable exclusion amount.
+In the past, taxpayers using these trusts wanted the transfers to be incomplete gifts to avoid payment of gift tax, or use of applicable exclusion amount.